sah/java-tutorial/04-Testing-Apps.md

 ---

-A `src/test/java/com/yourcompany/WebDriverDemoShootout.java` file was created in your `sauce-tutorial` directory by the Maven archetype.
+A `src/test/java/com/yourcompany/WebDriverDemoShootout.java` file was created in your `sauce-tutorial` directory by Maven.
 It's reproduced below.
-You can run these 8 tests before or after we discuss them, and you can view them in your [Sauce Labs tests page](https://saucelabs.com/tests) just like you did during the first test.
+We ran these 8 tests previously and you can view them in your [Sauce Labs tests page](https://saucelabs.com/tests).

 ```java
 public class WebDriverDemoShootoutTest {